Finding support is only half the battle. It is important to establish teacher support systems.

 If you don’t make time to connect with the people that matter to you, then you are robbing yourself of precious time that cannot be made up only during holiday breaks.

 I did not follow this advice in my first five years of teaching and lost some valuable friendships.

 Strategy Three: Look to Others for Advice

 When you have a problem, it is okay to just have a problem.
-When you don’t feel your best, it is okay to not know why or what to do about it.
+When you don’t feel your best, it is okay not to know why or what to do about it.

 Look to your support network for ideas and counsel.
-And when they give it, don’t be afraid to try it even if it is something totally new and outside of your comfort zone.
+And when they give it, don’t be afraid to try it, even if it is something totally new and outside of your comfort zone.
 Ideally, you have built a strong and wise support network for yourself.
 Let them help you.